andrewmaxwell/check-request/README.md

 - Can add and remove Account/Explanation/Amount rows.
 - If the Account/Explanation/Amount list is ever empty, it is replaced with a single blank row.
 - The Total field gets updated with the sum of the amounts.
-- The Address field is only visible when "Check Delivery" is set to "Mail Check"
+- The Address field is only visible when "Check Delivery" is set to "Mail Check".
 - Fields are validated when clicking submit.
 - If all fields are valid, an email is generated when clicking submit.